Among numerous ways to configure your development and production environments the most frequent ones are as follows:

 - Download is copying data FROM the server to the project.

 Synchronization with servers, uploading, downloading, and managing files on them are provided via the Remote Hosts Access bundled plugin, which is by default enabled.
-If not, activate it in the Plugins page of the Settings dialog box.
-For details, see Enabling and Disabling Plugins.
+If the plugin is disabled, activate it in the Plugins page of the Settings dialog box.
+For details, see Managing Plugins.